 The maximum reimbursement an employee may receive through the Office of Human Resources for textbook expenses related to coursework approved under this policy is $100 per fiscal year.

-Employee submits Educational Assistance Application to his/her supervisor.
+- Employee submits Educational Assistance Application and Taxability Checklist forms to supervisor.

-Employee submits Educational Assistance Application (Parts I & II) to his/her supervisor and attaches the following documentation:
+- Employee submits Educational Assistance Application (Parts I & II) to supervisor and attaches the following documentation:

 - Proof of completion of the course, including grade (If an audit course, the employee must provide a letter on the institution’s letterhead certifying that the employee attended at least 85% of the course sessions).

 - Supervisor reviews documentation, authorizes reimbursement and completes the Educational Assistance Application.

 - If the employee’s department will reimburse the employee for all or part of the course AND it is non-taxable | The department completes the reimbursement process with Accounts Payable.
 If this is taxable, then an ePar must be used (see page 3 of the taxability checklist form for more instructions).